nishant696/Most-Streamed-Songs-of-2023-Power-BI-Dashboard/README.md

 ### Steps followed

-- Step 1 : Make a glassmorphism background in Microsoft Power point
+- Step 1: Make a glass morphism background in Microsoft PowerPoint
-- Step 2 : Open Microsoft power BI and create date column".
+- Step 2: Open Microsoft Power BI and create a date column".
          DATE([released_year, [released_month],         [released_day]])
-- Step 3 : it was observed that the streams column was not in whole number implicitly because of some missing values, later on it was converted by power query editor.
+- Step 3: it was observed that the streams column was not in whole number implicitly because of some missing values, later on, it was converted by the power query editor.
-- Step 4 : An external tool Bravo is used to make a calander table which can be used to make a calander table which can be used and directly connect with the date column form spotify dataset.
+- Step 4: An external tool Bravo is used to make a calendar table which can be used to make a calendar table which can be used and directly connect with the date column from the Spotify dataset.
-- Step 5 : Slicers are added for Released date(date), Track names, Artist names and years which filters the data
+- Step 5: Slicers are added for Released date(date), Track names, Artist names, and years which filters the data
-- Step 6 : A new measure called max streams is made which is used to visualize the max streams of streams.
+- Step 6: A new measure called max streams is made which is used to visualize the max streams of streams.
                 Max_playd_song = MAX('Spotify  Dataset'[streams])
-                this measure is visualized as a KPI card along with track name, artist name, artist count, streams and date to show the top streamed song.
+                this measure is visualized as a KPI card along with track name, artist name, artist count, streams, and date to show the top streamed song.
-- Step 7 : Another KPI card is used to visualize quantifier charachterstics of the song like acoustness, danceblity, livliness, speechiness and valence.
+- Step 7: Another KPI card is used to visualize quantifier characteristics of the song like acousticness, danceability, liveliness, speechiness, and valence.
-- Step 8 : Some measures are made such as "top song streams" which calculates the sum of streams and streams equals to max of streams.
+- Step 8: Some measures are made such as "top song streams" which calculates the sum of streams and streams equal to the max of streams.

         top_strong_streams = CALCULATE(SUM('Spotify Dataset'[streams]), 'Spotify Dataset'[streams] = MAX('Spotify Dataset'[streams])).

-another measure which is "Avg stream per year" which calculates average of streams removing all filters except year.
+another measure is "Avg stream per year" which calculates the average of streams removing all filters except the year.

         Average_stream_per_year = CALCULATE(AVERAGE('Spotify Dataset'[streams]), ALLEXCEPT('Spotify Dataset', 'Date'[Year])).

-top song vs avg val is calculating the percentage diffrence which is top song streams minus average stream per year divided by average stream per year.
+top song vs. average val is calculating the percentage difference which is top song streams minus average stream per year divided by average stream per year.

         top_song_vs_avg_val = DIVIDE([top_strong_streams] - [Average_stream_per_year], [Average_stream_per_year])

-this DAX measure is formated to find the up and down arrow depending upon it is posetive or negative.
+this DAX measure is formatted to find the up and down arrow depending on whether it is positive or negative.

         top_song_vs_avg = VAR x = [top_song_vs_avg_val] RETURN IF(x>0, FORMAT(x, "#.0%") & UNICHAR(9650), FORMAT(x, "#.0%") & UNICHAR(9669))

-- Step 9 : Two cards visual were added to the report one representing the average stream per year and another for top song vs average.
+- Step 9: Two cards visual were added to the report one representing the average stream per year and another for top song vs average.
-- Step 10 : A image URL which was used to show the images of each track in the visual report was visualized by HTML content which is a visual need to be imported from power BI as a new visual.
+- Step 10: An image URL which was used to show the images of each track in the visual report was visualized by HTML content which is a visual that needs to be imported from Power BI as a new visual.
-- Step 11 : To show the images form the url, chat GPT is used to get the HTML code which uses the URL to show the mid section with rounded corners. the code was copied and pasted in the DAX code which calculates the top song cover URL where the max stream is the max of stream. and in this DAX code the HTML code is pasted
+- Step 11: To show the images from the URL, chat GPT is used to get the HTML code which uses the URL to show the mid-section with rounded corners. the code was copied and pasted into the DAX code which calculates the top song cover URL where the max stream is the max of stream. and in this DAX code the HTML code is pasted

                 image_html = VAR x = CALCULATE(MAX('Spotify Dataset'[cover_url]), 'Spotify Dataset'[streams] = MAX('Spotify Dataset'[streams]))
         RETURN